MucciDev/HzCheck/README.md

 #### trc(target)
 This function traces the route to the specified target IP address or domain name and returns a list of the IP addresses of the intermediate hops.

+#### netscan
+This function scans for nearby WiFi networks and returns a list of the SSID (name) of the detected networks.